 Based on the LuckyCoin protocol, a fork of Litecoin, Dogecoin uses the Scrypt encryption algorithm.
 Dogecoin was instantly popular in the crypto community and within two months of its launch, it had a market capitalisation of US$74 million.
 DOGE’s value has experienced several rises and falls since then, most recently in January 2018 when it reached a market cap of more than US$2 billion and a price of US$0.017359.

-If you’re thinking of buying any Dogecoin, make sure you consider the following factors first:
+If you're thinking of buying Dogecoin, weigh the following factors against your financial goals:

 Learn more about the DOT cryptocurrency in this beginner’s and buyer’s guide.